Hinoshii/FTP-Client/readme.txt

 \\_ Commands Instruction _//

+<- DISCLAIMER ->
+1- ALL commands are tested in Window11 Command prompt 2- There are some function that if u enter commands without arguments it'll ask u to put it (like rename, it'll ask u to enter "From name") this part i did not do it
+3- Commands usage is listed below
-** I didn't check the timeout of the connection, so if it is timed out... yeah my code probably collapse
+4- I didn't check the timeout of the connection, so if it is timed out... yeah my code probably error

 !!!!
-MUST type in every argument needed (*), or else my code will collapse !!!!
+MUST type in every argument needed (*), or else my code will error !!!!

 behind '*' is the argument u MUST type in to use the commands behind '#' is the OPTIONAL argument to use the commands